pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 ## Install Prerequisites

-Before you can deploy Pachyderm on Azure, you need to configure a few prerequisites on your client machine.
+Before you deploy Pachyderm on Azure, make sure to have read our [infrastructure recommendations](../ingress/).

+Additionally, you will need to install a few clients on your machine.
 If not explicitly specified, use the latest available version of the components listed below.
 Install the following: